Skip to contents

 ## # ℹ 1 more variable: KeyCitations <chr>

-This table can be exported to Excel with writexl::write_xlsx() for further review.
-Additionally, we could programmatically rename the PDFs using the model’s suggested filenames, helping maintain an organized document structure for future analysis.
+This table can be exported to Excel with writexl::write_xlsx() for further review, or used to programmatically rename the PDFs using the model’s suggested filenames.

-When working with long documents like research papers, reports, or books, one common challenge is context length—the maximum amount of text the model can process in a single query.
-If a document exceeds this limit, the model will only see a portion of it, which may lead to missing important sections or incomplete answers.
+When working with long documents, context length limits how much text the model can process in a single query.
+If a document exceeds this limit, the model only sees a portion of it and may miss important sections.

-For gemini() there is an alternative to adding the text from a PDF with llm_message().
-You can directly upload a PDF to Google’s servers with gemini_upload_file() and use it in the context of your messages.
-The advantage of this approach is that Gemini can handle images in PDFs or are even image-only PDFs (such as scanned documents).
-See the article on Video and Audio Data with the Gemini API for an example how to use the gemini_upload_file() feature.
+For gemini() there is an alternative to embedding PDF text in the prompt.
+You can upload a PDF directly to Google’s servers with gemini_upload_file() and reference it in your messages.
+The key advantage is that Gemini handles image-heavy PDFs and scanned documents that cannot be extracted as text.
+See the Video and Audio Data with the Gemini API article for an example of the file upload workflow.

 Local Models